v3ss0n/quickpay.js/README.md

 Quickpay.js allows you to instantly and easily add a checkout form to your website to allow your customers to make payments through PAYSBUY.
 It makes use of [Paysbuy.js](https://github.com/paysbuy/paysbuy.js), although you do not need to use that directly or include it in your site.

+## Demos

+The main demo for Quickpay can be found [here](https://paysbuy.github.io/quickpay.js/demo/).
+A further demo showing how Quickpay can be made to look like part of an existing page is also [available](https://paysbuy.github.io/quickpay.js/demo2/).

 ## How to use